 All of us—and later we shall see even corporations—succumb to this bias.
 We are unaware of it because much of it happens beneath the surface of our conscious, rational thinking.
 The mental illusion completely fools us.
-And the reasons people later provide for their decisions are literally made up.
-Done only to provide internal sanity and rationale for the choice.
+And the reasons people later provide for why they rejected or supported your ideas are literally made up.
+Done only to provide internal sanity and rationale for the decision.

-If you work outside of sales, you’ve likely not been exposed to this science behind decision-making.
+If you work outside of sales, you’ve likely not been exposed to this new line of scientific research on decision-making.
 And you will find it hard to believe.
-But any graduate student in social psychology can now prove this with a quick set of questions to random passersby.
+But any graduate student in social psychology can demonstrate this human illusion of choice.
+Just with a few questions to random passersby in a mall.

 The IKEA effect was first described by behavioral economist, Dan Ariely, from Duke University.
-Here, there is pride and admiration in us for the piece of IKEA furniture that we put together by doing the final assembly at home.
+Here, we show pride and admiration for a piece of IKEA furniture that we put together.
+Just because we did the final assembly ourselves.
 We are aware that a major part of the labor was done at the factory.
-Yet, people assign higher value to furniture they have assembled.
+Yet, people assign higher value to furniture they have had a role in making.

 Take advantage of the IKEA effect at work by giving your manager or colleagues a chance to contribute to a part of your idea.
 Find the person who is most likely to oppose your idea and turn them into a co-creator.
 Having them come up with just a name or slogan for it will be enough to get them to support you.